 Step 3: Create ProductAd depending on the adGroup type.

-Step 4: Use ProductPartition to secure a similar structure like product groups.
+Step 4: Use ProductPartition to secure a similar structure to product groups.

 Post the management of your shopping campaign with ad groups; it’s time you create product groups for your campaign.